School Library

 Introduction

 Pupils receive lessons on Esafety throughout the school year as well as attending talks from visiting speakers.
 Pupil use of ICT is monitored closely in school through monitoring software and pupils are not allowed Internet access unless both parent/carers and pupils sign our E safety contract.
 We strongly encourage you to have regular chats with your child about the importance of e safety.
 Please remember that Facebook or other similar sites have an age restriction and pupils under the age of 13 should not be using these sites.
-If you require any further advice please contact Miss Brough at school.
+If you require any further advice please contact Mrs Mooney at school.

 It is vital to keep your children safe on line.
 Both your children and yourself need advice on how to use the Internet safely.
 Help, advice and support is provided from CEOP.
-The CEOP Centre is affiliated to the Serious Organised Crime Agency (SOCA) and is the best way to keep up to date with current threats.
-This site also allows you to report or share concerns.

 If you wish to report or share a concern then click here